 It Will Educate you

 Congratulations on graduating from high school/college/university!
-Your late night cram sessions and early morning exams have finally paid off.
+Your late-night cram sessions and early-morning exams have finally paid off.
 You sacrificed and gave it your all.
-Your prize is a highly sought after piece of paper that proves you can do anything and know everything.
+Your prize is a highly sought-after piece of paper that proves you can do anything and know everything.
 You are completely prepared to head out into the world and conquer it.
 Nothing can go wrong now…right?

 Welcome to the real world.
-Chances are you paid a lot of money for that education and have been lead to believe otherwise but truthfully the majority of what you learned in school will never be put to use.
+Chances are you paid a lot of money for that education and have been led to believe otherwise but truthfully the majority of what you learned in school will never be put to use.
 You may be book smart but are you street smart?
 You weren’t as independent as you may have thought you were and you will soon realize this the hard way.

 For many, this reality check can be a tough transition.
 Why not ease into that transition and continue your education by learning valuable life lessons with travel after graduating?
-Nothing will teach you how to be self-sufficient like traveling your way around the world.
+Nothing will teach you how to be self-sufficient like travelling your way around the world.
 You will learn to survive on your own and in the unknown and will acquire tips and techniques that will stick with you for the rest of your life.
 You will learn about other cultures, your world, and those in it.
 It is a great way to learn the true value of money, which will help you manage your finances down the line.
 Possibly the most useful lesson would be getting on without the aid of your smartphone telling you how to get somewhere, what to like, or what to eat.
 Imagine that!

 It Will Open Your Eyes